ManiGillier/glados/VM_Architecture_reference/VM_Architecture_reference.md

 #### Stack Management

-To optimize performance, and perform function calls, the VM maintains two contextual data:
+To perform function calls, the VM must maintains the stack pointer.

-- **Stack Pointer (SP)**: Points to the start of the current stack local context.
-Modified by the instructions call and ret
+It points to the start of the current stack local context. it is modified by the instructions call and ret.
-- **Stack Counter**: Tracks the number of elements, avoiding recalculation after each operation

 ### Initialization

-By default, the stack is initialized with 8 bytes representing the return value of the program.
+By default, the stack should be initialized with 8 bytes representing the return value of the program.
 The default value is implementation-defined.

 ### Basic Operations